theraot/Theraot/readme.md

   - Uses less than 1MB in disk.
   - Keeps a consistent code style in the whole code [See Note 2]

-Note 1: I maintain my copy of `System.Numerics.BigInteger` that was taken from Mono.
-I have provided the optimization for the cast from BigInteger to float and double.
+Note 1: I have provided the optimization for the cast from `System.Numerics.BigInteger` to float and double.
+I have contributed code to Mono.

 Note 2: I intent to keep the code readable, yet documentation is low priority at this point.